Jinwooooo/jinwooooo-blog/_posts/2018-12-14-browndust-arena-formation-:-6-turn-push-formation.md

 **Why not Levia?** The reason why she's not on THIS LIST is because units here will get dps buff from supports.
 It is perfectly possible to utilize Levia, but just not with support buffs.

-If you noticed, all of the mages either is able to kill taunt tanks (except Granhildr I suppose) or their kit ignores the taunt (Celia AOE is huge and Anubis ignores taunt).
+If you noticed, all of the mages either is able to kill taunt tanks (except Granhildr I suppose) or their kit doesn't mind the taunt (Celia AOE is huge and Anubis ignores taunt).

 **Defensive Mages**

 <img src="../uploads/browndust-6-turn-push-formation-defensive-mage-list.jpg">

 1. **Balthor** already quite known mage tank.
-Can consider to use him with john.
+Consider using him with John.
 2. **Lilian** it's usually not so wise to give her an early turn, but this formation does not have enough flexibility to give her attack on the 9th turn.
 3. **Edwin** he is doing quite well in KR at the moment (2018 December).
 His charm is more advanced than a normal charm so unless the unit has the full immunity or the deck has no pure purification, he's very problematic.
-4. **Bathory** the worst one here due to the fact that she has brings utility when she attacks and is not as tanky as others.
+4. **Bathory** the worst one here due to the fact that she has brings no utility when she attacks and is not as tanky as others.
-5. **(S) Chokle** he's easily obtainable, so many users utilize Chokle.
+5. **(S) Chalkie** he's easily obtainable, so many users utilize Chalkie.
 He really isn't meant to attack, so he's usually placed in locations he's likely to get hit (if he does hit, he does hit like a truck).

 **What about Supports?**

-It doesn't really matter what supports you utilize as long as they are able to give buffs to the dps units, but Kwik and Wulya are very good at this formation since they are multipurpose (Kwik = dps buff + suicide / Wulya = dps buff + taunt).
+It doesn't really matter what supports you utilize as long as they are able to give buffs to the dps units, but Kwik and Wulya are very good at this formation since they regarded as multipurpose unit (Kwik = dps buff + suicide / Wulya = dps buff + taunt).
 If Wulya is available, consider utilizing her because she usually mitigates enemy's first attack.

 If you are still a bit unsure, go to Chapter 4 to look at real examples.